Key Takeaways

 Comfort and Practical Gifts

-It can often be hard to shop for dads because they often seek out practical or functional gifts.
-Some useful, but thoughtful, gifts for older dads may include some of the ideas below.
+It can often be hard to shop for dads because they tend to seek out practical or functional gifts.
+Some useful but thoughtful gifts for older dads may include the ideas below.

 1. Blankets